The Great Pretender: Recalling Open Championship gatecrasher Maurice Flitcroft

 In May 1988, Flitcroft and his wife came to Michigan.
 The man himself spoke to gathered worshipers at the Blythefield club.
 He said one relative was so astonished by the Flitcrofts' marital adventure that she said, "It's the first time they've been out of the house together since the gas oven exploded."

 The American trip re-energized the rogue.
 After disappearing for seven years, he tried the Open again in 1990.
-Flitcroft-as-Paychecki played only two holes and part of a third before the RA collared him again.
+Flitcroft-as-Paychecki played only two holes and part of a third before the R&A collared him again.

 The name Paychecki might have been a bow of deference to the first man, the Milwaukee postal worker Walter Danecki, who made his major-championship debut with credentials that on close inspection would have shown more enthusiasm than accomplishment.

-Danecki entered the British Open in 1965, bold in his thought long before Maurice Flitcroft.
+Danecki entered the Open Championship in 1965, bold in his thought long before Maurice Flitcroft.
 "I wanted that crock of gold," Danecki said.
 In his first qualifying round, the American shot 108.
 Officials incorrectly guessed Danecki would go home rather than tee it up again.
 He shot 113 the next day for a 221 total.

 Danecki died two years ago, always a golfer.
 "We dragged those darned clubs all over the U.S.," his widow, Olive, says.
 And he was forever proud of his Open adventure.
 "He didn't make the cut, but he went.
 Some people wanted to make a joke out of it.
 But he wasn't a joke.
 Why be embarrassed?
 How many of us would ever have had that much courage, to do what we dreamed of doing?
 My Wally did."